gameblabla/CSE2/msvc2003/freetype-2.9.1/readme.txt

-This is a static build of Freetype 2.9.1, built with MSVC2003.
+This is a static build of FreeType 2.9.1, built with MSVC2003.

 Despite the lack of a compatible .sln file, it can be built by running 'make visualc' in the root of the Freetype source directory while in a